Risk of chronic illness from Lyme disease

 • Abdominal pain

-These symptoms often fluctuate and may be mistaken for other conditions.
+These symptoms may fluctuate over time and are sometimes mistaken for unrelated conditions.

 Why Lyme Disease in Children Can Be Missed

-The risk of chronic illness increases when early signs are overlooked.
+The risk of chronic illness may increase when early symptoms are overlooked or misattributed.

 By the time Lyme disease is considered, the illness may have progressed.

-Learn more: why Lyme tests can be negative
+Learn more about why Lyme tests can be negative.

-Children who were once active may develop fatigue severe enough to interfere with school, sports, and daily activities.
+Children who were previously active may develop fatigue severe enough to interfere with school, sports, and social activities.

 Is Lyme Disease a Chronic Illness?